jessicacousins/fullstack_vite_webapp/README.md

 19. **Product Recommendations**: Based on the products users views, the system provides AI-driven recommendations for similar items.
 This feature uses OpenAI to generate recommendations tailored to user preferences.
 Product views are logged in the backend, allowing the application to suggest relevant items based on users' browsing patterns.
 20. **Soundboard**: The backend stores user-created playlists, including the track information, user clicks, and playback history.
 21. **Achievement Tracking:**: Tracks user actions in blogs, games, and shopping.
 Includes APIs for fetching user achievements, adding new ones, and displaying progress.
+22. **SnapQuest Game**: A real-world scavenger hunt game where users receive a random challenge to find and take a photo of an object.
+The system uses **TensorFlow.js MobileNet** to classify the image and verify if it matches the challenge.
+Scores are tracked in the backend, and a leaderboard displays top players.

+23. **Tic-Tac-Toe Game**: A turn-based game where users play against an AI opponent.
+The AI dynamically chooses moves, and the game tracks turn history, ensuring an engaging experience.
+Wins, losses, and total games played are stored in the backend and displayed in the user’s profile.

+24. **Real-Time Turn History Removal** (Tic-Tac-Toe): If the game remains unfinished for a prolonged period, older moves disappear from the board over time to keep gameplay dynamic.

+25. **SnapQuest Leaderboard**: Tracks the highest scores of users who have successfully completed challenges.
+The leaderboard updates dynamically and ranks players based on their performance.

+26. **AI-Based Image Verification (SnapQuest)**: Uses **TensorFlow.js MobileNet** to analyze user-submitted images and determine if they match the assigned challenge object.

+27. **Expanded User Statistics for Games**: Users can now view their **detailed performance statistics** across all integrated games (SnapQuest, Tic-Tac-Toe, Blackjack, Memory Matching, and Simon Says).
+These statistics include highest scores, win/loss ratios, and leaderboard positions.

 ## Packages and Technologies Used